mikemattner/mikemattner.com/content/writing/use-github-api-for-projects.md

 - Development
 ---

-I was looking for a way to highlight projects from GitHub, and while those are not expansive or complex, my plan is to use this year as a springboard for more.
+I was looking for a way to highlight projects from GitHub,[^1] and while those are not expansive or complex, my plan is to use this year as a springboard for more.
 The API provides a way to grab publicly available information for display, and I figured I would see if I could make that work for my situation.

 ## The API